How to Make Healing Potions in Minecraft

 - 3 Cobblestones.

-After acquiring the items from the list above, follow this setting on a crafting table:
+After acquiring the items from the list above, follow this recipe on a crafting table:

 With the potion crafting spot ready, you’ll need to familiarize yourself with the brewing stand’s GUI.
 By opening the brewing display, you’ll notice one block at the top and three others sitting beneath it.
 The arrow pointing downwards indicates that the distillation follows that order.